BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 rear
 ```

-> We know this can be intimidating, _[we are still scared ourselves!]_, however there are lots of resources on the internet to help
+> We know regex can be intimidating _[we are still scared of them too!]_.
+However, there are lots of resources on the internet to help you put together the right regex
-> (reminder: Google _everything_!), such as: [regex101](https://regex101.com/) or [rexegg](https://www.rexegg.com/regex-quickstart.html): website describing regex characters and its variations with different languages
+> (reminder: Google _everything_!), such as: [regex101](https://regex101.com/) or [rexegg](https://www.rexegg.com/regex-quickstart.html)
-): website describing regex characters and its variations with different languages

-> Remember that that regex's can be slightly different per shell and language!
+> Remember that regex's can be slightly different per shell and language!

 ## Regex example!